microsoft/PartnerResources/_docs/Business Applications/Copilot/PowerVirtualAgent.md

 # Learning Plan Resources for D365 Copilot and Power Virtual Agent

-*Navigation tip - to open each link, right-click on the URL and open in new tab*

 ## **Fundamentals**

 * [Bookmark the Dynamics 365 Copilot public website](https://www.microsoft.com/en-us/ai/dynamics-365-ai?rtc=1/) (1 Minutes)